ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 136. Modified the special drunk conditions used by the Act 2 drunk zombie boss, so that they can still affect him despite undead in Listo otherwise being immune to drunk effects.
 137. Sharrans should no longer be randomly hostile for no reason.
 138. ADDED Epilogue Letter Bug Fixes.
-139. REMOVED Quartered Faster Rolls.
+139. ~~REMOVED Quartered Faster Rolls.~~ nevermind the game feels horrible without this mod.
 140. Hopefully fixed an issue with the Storm Door spell messing up Cleric cantrips.
+141. ADDED Moonrise Towers' New Look.

 ## Listonomicon v6.3 ALFIRA LIVES!